Functional analytic properties and regularity of the M\"obius-invariant Willmore flow in $\mathbb{R}^n$

-and it consequently has to be of class $C^{\omega}$ as an operator from $W^{4-\frac{4}{p},p}(\Sigma,\rel^n)$ to $X_T$. \item[2)] Now we show that the Gateaux derivative of the evolution operator $[F \mapsto \PP^*(\,\cdot\,,0,F)]$ of equation \eqref{de_Turck_equation} in the fixed umbilic-free immersion $F_0$ has to coincide with the \underline{unique strict solution} of the linear parabolic initial value problem \eqref{Poincare.trick}, in the sense of Definition 4.1.1 in \cite{Lunardi}.
+and this map consequently has to be of class $C^{\omega}$ as a non-linear operator from $W^{4-\frac{4}{p},p}(\Sigma,\rel^n)$ to $X_{T}$. \item[2)] Now we show that the Gateaux derivative of the evolution operator $[F \mapsto \PP^*(\,\cdot\,,0,F)]$ of equation (\ref{de_Turck_equation}) in the fixed umbilic-free immersion $F_0$ has to coincide with the \underline{unique strict solution} of the linear parabolic initial value problem (\ref{Poincare.trick}); compare here to the footnote attached to equation (\ref{Poincare.trick}) regarding this terminology.
 To this end, we firstly fix some function $\xi \in W^{4,p}(\Sigma,\rel^n) \setminus \{0\}$ arbitrarily, in order to define the auxiliary function

 for sufficiently small $|h| \geq 0$.
 We can immediately see that there holds $y(0,h) = \PP^*(0,0,F_0 + h \,\xi) = F_0 + h \,\xi$.
-Recalling statement \eqref{solution.operator.1} of the first part of this theorem we set $h_*(T,\xi):=\frac{\rho}{\parallel \xi \parallel_{W^{4,p}(\Sigma,\rel^n)}}$ for the same $\rho>0$ as in statement \eqref{solution.operator.1}, in order to guarantee that the initial immersions $y(0,h)$ satisfy $\parallel y(0,h) - F_0 \parallel_{W^{4,p}(\Sigma)} < \rho$ for every $|h|< h_*(T,\xi)$.
+Recalling statement (\ref{solution.operator.1}) of the first part of this theorem we set $h_*(T,\xi):=\frac{\rho}{\parallel \xi \parallel_{W^{4,p}(\Sigma,\rel^n)}}$ for the same $\rho>0$ as in statement (\ref{solution.operator.1}), in order to guarantee that the initial immersions $y(0,h)$ satisfy $\parallel y(0,h) - F_0 \parallel_{W^{4,p}(\Sigma)} <\rho$ for every $|h|< h_*(T,\xi)$.
 Furthermore, we have that